bhun0002/CST8916_RMS_for_Rideau_Canal_Skateway/README.md

 #### Step 2: Define Input
 - Navigate to the **Inputs** section of the job and click **Add**.
 - Select **IoT Hub** as the input source and configure the required settings:
-  - Select your existing IoT Hub namespace.
+  - Select our existing IoT Hub namespace.
   - Use the **iothubowner** policy for authorization.
   - Specify a consumer group, either **$Default** or a newly created one.
   - Choose **JSON** as the serialization format.